patrick-kidger/equinox/docs/pattern.md

 B() # bug!
 ```
 And in this case `B()` calls `A.__init__` which then fails to call `AA.__init__`.
-Bug!
 Co-operative multiple inheritance only works if everyone, well, co-operates.

-Besides that, when you call `super().__init__`, then because `super()` could be pointing at almost any class at all, then in general it's essentially impossible to pass it the right arguments.
+Besides that, when you call `super().__init__`, then you don't actually know what method you're calling -- because `super()` could be pointing at almost any class at all.
+This means that it's not possible to know what arguments to pass to `super().__init__`!
 "Only use keyword arguments" is the closest to a resolution that this issue has, and it's still fragile.

 **These ideas have appeared in &lt;XYZ language&gt;?**

 Yup!
 Variants of this design pattern are very common, especially in modern languages like Julia/Rust/etc.etc.
-There's not really anything new here -- but because Equinox is specifically designed to support this design pattern, this guide is intended as a self-contained reference to it.